The Amazing Mrs. Holliday: Development

 In July 1941, while Deanna Durbin was finishing It Started with Eve, Universal announced her next film would be They Lived Alone based on a story by Sonya Levien originally bought for Margaret Sullavan about a girl reporter.
 It would be directed by Henry Koster.
 She refused to make the film unless concessions were made in terms of story and cast.
 Universal refused and in October 1941 they suspended her contract.
 The situation was exacerbated by the fact her husband, Vaughan Paul, had left the studio the previous month.
-Durbin was earned $125,000 a film at the time.
+Durbin was earning $125,000 a film at the time.
 Director William Seiter and produced Bruce Manning were assigned to other films.

 In late January 1942 Durbin and Universal came to terms, with the studio saying it had made some concessions.

-In April 1943 Universal said They Lived Alone became Divine Young Lady.
+In April 1943, Universal said They Lived Alone became Divine Young Lady.
 Bruce Manning would produce and Jean Renoir would direct.
 Leo Townsend and Boris Ingster wrote the script.
 It was more dramatic type of role than Durbin had previously played, with singing put to the background (she had been fighting with the studio who wanted her to make Three Smart Girls Join Up which became Hers to Hold).

 Durbin later said "the sought after new Durbin image was not meant just to show me grown up but to have a story which featured me in special and different circumstances, directed by someone exceptional, instead of which I think you'll admit, as did most people, "Eve" was handed to Charles Laughton."

-In May 1942 Barry Fitzgerald joined the cast.
+In May 1942, Barry Fitzgerald joined the cast.

-In May the title was changed in Forever Yours in May.
+In May, the title was changed in Forever Yours in May.
 Durbin's leading man was Edmond O'Brien, who contract was purchased from RKO.